March 2022 Minutes

 Zoom.com Video Teleconference

-The Minutes of the October meeting were approved with some amendments.
+The Minutes of the September meeting were approved unanimously as written.

 Sub-Committee Reports